yavuzTheParz/Kewillware-ransomware/README.md

-A simple cybersecurity projects that is inspired to be ransomware.
+A simple cybersecurity project that is inspired to be a basic ransomware.
 It is coded in C++ entirely.
-It encrypts a targets files and a exchange of a key, it decrypts them.
+It encrypts a target text files in a specific directory in exchange of a randomly generated key.
+The files get decrypted when the key is entered